Donald Nash: Margolies convictions

 In November 1983, Irwin Margolies, who had paid Nash for the murders, pleaded guilty to federal fraud and was sentenced to 28 years in prison.
 His wife Madeleine pleaded guilty to lesser charges, and was sentenced to three years.
 Margolies was subsequently charged with the murders of Chin and Barbera, as well as conspiracy to murder them.
 Margolies was also charged with attempted murder for hire of David Blejwas, the attorney representing John P. Maguire and Co., the fraud victim.
 His former attorney, Henry Oestericher, testified under immunity that he had been the go-between.

 On 21 June 1984, Margolies was convicted of the murders and conspiracy.
 He was sentenced to two consecutive terms of 25 years for the murders, and a concurrent term of eight years for conspiracy, all to be served after the federal sentence for fraud.

 Murder of Roy Tucker

 Nash was held at Auburn Correctional Facility, and worked in the kitchen there.
 Roy Tucker, a murderer serving 25 years, was transferred to Auburn from Attica Correctional Facility in May 1994, and also worked in the kitchen.
 On 17 October 1994, as Tucker and Nash were preparing meals for other prisoners, Nash slashed Tucker to death "with a 12-inch board spiked with razor blades".

 Later developments

-According to New York State Department of Corrections and Community Supervision records, Donald Nash, (Department Identification Number 83A4150) was marked as deceased on June 2, 2016.
+According to New York State Department of Corrections and Community Supervision records, Donald Nash, (Department Identification Number 83A4150) was marked as deceased from a heart attack on June 2, 2016.

 An American author, Richard Hammer, wrote a book titled The CBS Murders which was originally published by the New American Library (NAL) in 1988.
 The book covers the story of the murders of the CBS employees.